Sidebar navigation

 Out of hours support

-Campus security is also able to contact the 24/7 on-call welfare service offered by our Residence Life Team and Chaplaincy Team, who between them can offer immediate practical and emotional support and will also help you access other forms of support.
+Regardless of where you are, campus security Campus security is also available to contact the 24/7 on-call welfare service offered by our Residence Life Team and Mental Health Advisers, who between them can offer immediate practical and emotional support and will also help you access other forms of support Call +44 (0)239 284 3333 for this service.

 Get support